Ashington Piggeries Ltd v Christopher Hill Ltd: Facts

-Ashington Piggeries devised a recipe for mink feed, contracting in 1960 with Christopher Hill to supply ingredients and compound them.
+Ashington Piggeries, a mink farm in Ashington, Dorset, devised a recipe for mink feed, contracting in 1960 with Christopher Hill to supply ingredients and compound them.
 The food was marketed under the name "King Size".
 At first, there were no problems, but in February 1961 Christopher Hill entered into a contract with Norwegian company Sildemelutvalget to supply Norwegian herring meal rather than the herring meal previously used.
 In July 1961, mink fed "King Size" began to die in large numbers of liver disease.
 Unbeknownst to the parties, the sodium nitrite preservative used in the Norwegian herring meal produced a substance, dimethylnitrosamine (DMNA), toxic to many animals, highly so to mink.
 None of the parties were aware that DMNA (the potential dangers of which were known, although lethal dosages were not) was present in the meal.

-When Ashington Piggeries withheld payment for the feed, Christopher Hill sued, and Ashington Piggeries counterclaimed for damages which they claimed were caused by violation of contract.
+When Ashington Piggeries withheld payment for the feed, Christopher Hill sued, and Ashington Piggeries counterclaimed for damages which they claimed were caused by violation of the contract.
 According to them, Christopher Hill had supplied an ingredient not sanctioned by contract: herring meal plus DMNA.
 The defendants in turn sued Norsildmel (into which Sildemelutvalget had evolved) under the claim that the words "fair average quality of the season" included in the contract for the herring meal were part of the identification of the ingredient, which the herring meal in question did not meet.

-The claims were based on the Sale of Goods Act of 1893, specifically with references to sections 13, 14(1) and 14(2).
+The claims were based on the Sale of Goods Act 1893, specifically with references to sections 13, 14(1) and 14(2).
 Section 13 requires that goods sold match the description of any contract of sale.
 Section 14(1) and 14(2) concern the quality of the goods and the degree to which the buyer purchases the expertise of the seller in determining that quality.

 In 1968, the trial court found for Ashington Piggeries against Christopher Hill and for Christopher Hill against Norsildmel.
 The Court of Appeal in 1969 reversed the decision, and the matter was subsequently brought before the House of Lords in 1971.